graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 Custom elementwise expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The python class `ipu.custom_ops.codelet_expression_op` provides an interface
+The Python class ``ipu.custom_ops.codelet_expression_op`` provides an interface
 for giving a custom fused expression to the compiler.
 This will be encoded
 into a single compute set.

-The arguments to the python function are a callable python function which
+The arguments to the Python function are a callable Python function which
 encodes the arithmetic expression, and the tensor arguments to the operation.

 For instance: